caraya/vtt-demos/video_captioning.md

 <pre><code>Example 17 - Underline tag
 &lt;u&gt;text&lt;/u&gt;</code></pre>

-**Ruby tag**
-**Ruby text tag**
+**Ruby tag / Ruby text tag**

 Used together to display ruby characters (i.e. small annotative characters above other characters).
 Ruby annotations are primarily used in languages with logographic alphabets (Japanese, Chinese, Korean) where a single character may represent a complete word and where the meaning of the character may not be familiar to the reader.

 > Ruby characters are small, annotative glosses that can be placed above or to the right of a Chinese character when writing languages with logographic characters such as Chinese or Japanese to show the pronunciation.
 Typically called just ruby or rubi, such annotations are used as pronunciation guides for characters that are likely to be unfamiliar to the reader.